How To Find Inspiration For Your Writing

 In this article I will be talking about what inspired me to write my books, how I keep my ideas fresh and original, and how to find inspiration for writing from everyday life and by looking at other inspirational authors.

 One of my favourite sources of inspiration is writing prompts.
+(Try one of our prompts for thrillers, fantasy, horror, romance, or Christmas stories.)
 My first published novel, Orangeboy, surfaced from a writing prompt on a residential creative writing course.
 The slip of paper I pulled out of a hat read – He woke up dreaming of yellow.

 It was an exercise about hiding clues in crime fiction.
 We were supposed to write a paragraph or two and other writers would guess the prompt.
 I thought about a recent trip to Hyde Park Winter Wonderland in London, mustard on hotdogs and yellow fairground tokens.
 I imagined a geeky boy on a first date with a girl way above his league.
 She’s buying hot dogs for them.
 The vendor squirts on the mustard.
 The boy hates mustard, but he sure as hell isn’t going to tell her.
 What else would he do to impress her?
 And what could possibly go wrong?
 That book went on to win the Bookseller YA Prize and Waterstone’s Prize for Older Children’s Fiction.
 Not bad for a bit of paper pulled out of a hat!